confidential-computing/governance/growth-plans.md

 The growth plan does not need to have a fixed timeline.

-The growth plan is reviewed when a project enters the Incubation or Graduation Stake, and also as part of the project's [Annual Review Process](project-progression-policy.md#iv-annual-review-process).
+The growth plan is reviewed when a project enters the Incubation or Graduation Stage, and also as part of the project's [Annual Review Process](project-progression-policy.md#iv-annual-review-process).

 ## Growth Goals